-Island-hop your way from the raw natural wonder of Karpathos to the holy sites of Patmos with Lonely Planet Magazine's guide to the Dodecanese.
-In this excerpt from an article by Korina Miller, we discover medieval castles, walled cities and exquisite beaches.
+Island-hop your way around the Dodecanese Islands in the southeastern Aegean Sea, from the raw natural wonder of Karpathos to the holy sites of Patmos.
+In this excerpt from a Lonely Planet Traveller magazine article, we discover medieval castles, walled cities and exquisite beaches.

 Karpathos: best for activities